openai/gym/README.rst

 Atari
 -----

 The Atari environments are a variety of Atari video games.
-If you didn't do the full install, you can install dependencies via ``pip install -e .[atari]`` (you'll need ``cmake`` installed) and then get started as follow:
+If you didn't do the full install, you can install dependencies via ``pip install -e '.[atari]'`` (you'll need ``cmake`` installed) and then get started as follow:

 .. code:: python